javascript-obfuscator/javascript-obfuscator/readme.md

 #### `compact`
 Type: `boolean` Default: `true`

-Compact code output into one line.
+Compact code output one one line.

 #### `debugProtection`
 Type: `boolean` Default: `false`

-##### :warning: This option can cause browser freeze while Developer Tools is enabled!
+##### :warning: Can freeze browser while Developer Tools are enabled!
 Use at own risk.

-Force enable debug mode in some browsers (mainly based on WebKit) on page load if Developer Tools panel is enabled.
+Force enable debug mode on page load if Developer Tools panel is enabled (in some, mainly WebKit-based, browsers).
+This makes it almost impossible to use the Console (the debug panel).
-With this options using of Debug panel is impossible.

-WebKit-based browsers: blocks the site window, but you still can navigate through Developer Tools panel.
+* WebKit-based: blocks the site window, but you still can navigate through Developer Tools panel.
-Firefox: does *not* block the site window, but you still can't use Debug panel.
+* Firefox: does *not* block the site window, but still won't let you use DevTools.

 #### `debugProtectionInterval`
 Type: `boolean` Default: `false`

-##### :warning: This option can cause browser freeze even while Developer Tools is disabled!
+##### :warning: Can freeze browser even while Developer Tools are disabled!
 Use at own risk.

 Works if `debugProtection` is enabled.

-Force enable debug mode in some browsers (mainly based on WebKit) when Developer Tools panel was enabled, even after page was loaded.
+Force enable debug mode in some browsers (mainly WebKit-based) when Developer Tools panel is enabled, even after page is loaded.

 #### `disableConsoleOutput`
 Type: `boolean` Default: `true`

-Disable `console.log`, `console.info`, `console.error` and `console.warn` messages output into browser console.
+Disable `console.log`, `console.info`, `console.error` and `console.warn` messages output into the browser console.

 #### `encodeUnicodeLiterals`
 Type: `boolean` Default: `false`

 ##### :warning: `unicodeArray` option must be enabled

-This option can slightly slowdown your code speed.
+This option can slightly slow down your code speed.

-All literals in unicode array becomes encoded in Base64.
+All literals in Unicode array become encoded in Base64.
-To decode strings, special function will be inserted on page under `unicodeArray` node.
+To decode strings, a special function will be inserted on the page under `unicodeArray` node.

 #### `reservedNames`
 Type: `string[]` Default: `[]`

-Disable obfuscation of variable names, function names and names of function parameters that match with given RegExp pattern.
+Disable obfuscation of variable names, function names and names of function parameters that match the passed RegExp pattern.

 Example:
 ```javascript